eddywm/eth-wallet-dart/README.md

 # eth_wallet_dart

-A new Dart project.
+A  Dart project with the goal to port most Ethereum wallet standards to Dart/Flutter.

 ## Getting Started

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).

-For help on editing package code, view the [documentation](https://flutter.io/developing-packages/).